i-am-bee/beekeeper/README.md

 ### Interactive mode

-This mode enables real-time interaction with the supervisor agent via the Chat UI.
+Engage with the supervisor agent in real time via the Chat UI.

 To start, run:
 ```bash
 mise interactive
 ```

-This mode lets you collaborate with the supervisor agent to:
+Use this mode to:
-- **Define your goals** – Start a conversation and receive guidance
+- **Define goals** – Get guidance through conversation.
-- **Fine-tune settings** – Configure agents and tasks iteratively
+- **Fine-tune settings** – Adjust agents and tasks iteratively.
-- **Improve continuously** – Adjust your setup based on results
-- **Modify in real time** – Abort or tweak tasks mid-process through chat
+- **Modify in real time** – Tweak or abort tasks mid-process.

 ### Autonomous mode

-For single-task execution or batch processing, use **autonomous mode**.
+Execute tasks independently, ideal for batch jobs or one-off requests.

 To start, run:
 ```bash